project-march/ethercat-slaves/README.md

-# march-iv-slaves
+# general-ethercat-slaves
-Repo for the General EtherCAT Slave code of the MARCH IV
+Repository for the General EtherCAT Slave (GES) code of the MARCH IV

 Developing the slave code will be a task of the MARCH IV Electrical engineers.

+The DieBieSlave is used as the GES in the MARCH IV.